Call today for a

 There are many reasons truck accidents happen in Atlanta.
 Establishing how your truck accident occurred will help determine who should be named in your lawsuit.
 Our Atlanta truck accident attorneys can review the facts of your case to identify the exact cause of your truck accident.

-Driving in a Truck’s No-Zone
+Driving in a Truck’s “No-Zone”

-Many accidents happen when a driver is in the truck driver’s no-zone.
+Many accidents happen when a driver is in the truck driver’s “no-zone.”
 The no-zones are the various blind spots around the truck.
 Trucks have many areas that are not visible to the driver because of the truck’s size and the length of the trailer they are towing.
 Sometimes these no-zones can encompass entire lanes of traffic, depending on the truck’s size.
 No-zone accidents can be terrible or even fatal as the truck driver might not know you are there before it is too late.

 Speeding

 Speeding is an all-too-common cause of truck accidents in Atlanta.
 Speeding trucks are highly dangerous, and the accidents they cause can be deadly.
 Speeding truck drivers might not be able to stop in time to avoid an accident and are more likely to jackknife and rollover.
-Fortunately, most trucks contain black boxes that record logistical data for the vehicle, including its speed.
+Fortunately,

 Driver Fatigue, Distraction, and Impairment